Reformatory district

 I love the Yorklands

-by evie, almost 2 years ago
+by evie, over 2 years ago

 Since moving to Guelph I have discovered many great walking area's for us and our 4 legged friend.
 One of my favourite spots is the Yorklands.
 We're there at least 3 times a week and we always discover something new.
 We've walked from Stone Rd, Watson and York.
 We have met many friendly people and dogs.
 As the season's change so does the Yorklands.
 Migrating birds, and water fowl , flowering lilac trees, ice fishing, then fishing from the shore.
 I'm not sure if they were school outings but I've seen larger groups of young children with adults learning about...
 Continue reading